Another DAM blog

 Creating 60 audio podcasts in the first year, this includes:

 With this, content still rules in blogs and podcasts alike.
 Don’t just take my word for it.
-Listen to what other users, administrators and professionals have to say about Digital Asset Management.
-That was one of the goals of Another DAM podcast series.
+Listen to what other users, administrators, and professionals have to say about Digital Asset Management.
+That was one of the goals of Another DAM Podcast series.
 Making sure they have a voice that is heard by anyone interested in Digital Asset Management.
 And it still is.
 Hear what they have to say every week.

-Special Thanks to everyone who was interviewed on Another DAM podcast and everyone who made these podcasts possible, including:
+Special Thanks to everyone who was interviewed on Another DAM Podcast and everyone who made these podcasts possible, including:

 And many more to come.
-Every Thursday.
+On Thursdays.

 Sign up for the email subscription to get notified of every new podcast via email.

-Are you listening to Another DAM podcast?
+Are you listening to Another DAM Podcast?

 How is Another DAM podcast created?